-What’s better than General Tso Chicken?
+What’s better than my General Tso Chicken recipe?
 Pretty much nothing.
 You can make some delicious General Tso’s Chicken at home.

 Chinese Imperial Palace General Tso Chicken

 - 1/4 cup water

 - 1 1/2 teaspoon minced ginger root